HenryZhao1412/hengji.github.io/_posts/Learning-blog-3.md

 except socket.error as ex: raise Exception("STOP: No internet.
 Click '>|' in top right and set 'Internet' switch to on")
 ```

-This step is to check if the device can connect to the Internet, if there is no internet connection, it will show error message
+This step is to check if the device can connect to the Internet.
+In this file, it requires us to download the images from internet and then use the downloaded images to training the model.